MrMicky-FR/FastInv/README.md

 # FastInv
-FastInv is a complete Bukkit API allowing you to easily create menus with clickable items all in one class and with useful features.
+Light and easy inventory management library for Bukkit plugins

 Works with all Bukkit versions from 1.7.10 to 1.13

-**Java 8 is a prerequisite for FastInv!**
+Java 8 is a prerequisite for FastInv !

 FastInv also come with a optional [ItemBuilder](src/main/java/fr/mrmicky/fastinv/ItemBuilder.java) (only for 1.8+) so you can quickly create ItemStack.